Ministère de l’Environnement, de la Lutte contre les changements climatiques, de la Faune et des Parcs

 ND = no data

-In 2022, the number of smog days by region varied between 0 and 11.
-The highest number of smog days was observed in the Capitale-Nationale region.
+In 2023, the number of smog days ranged between 4 and 29 depending on the region.
+The highest number of smog days was observed in the Abitibi-Témiscamingue region.

-As is the case each year, cold temperatures also had an impact on results in major urban areas due to residential wood heating.
-In fact, more than 90% of smog episodes occurred in winter (November–April).
+As is the case each year, cold temperatures (French) also had an impact on results in major urban areas due to residential wood heating.

 The result for the Capitale-Nationale region is a good example of the impact of residential wood heating on air quality.
-All 11 smog days occurred in winter (November–April), consistent with the typical wood heating pattern.
-In addition, none of these episodes reached beyond the boundaries of Québec City itself, confirming their local origin.
+The five smog days recorded during winter (November–April) are consistent with the typical wood heating pattern.
+In addition, none of these occurrences had an impact beyond the boundaries of Québec City, which confirming their local origin.

-Ozone has not been a smog day formation factor since 2017.
+Ozone has not been a factor in any smog day since 2017.

 Learn more at Poor air quality statistics.